Best Irish Movies – Movies About Ireland To Watch Now

 Philomena

-A world-weary political journalist picks up the story of a woman’s search for her son, who was taken away from her decades ago after she became pregnant and was forced to live in a convent.
+A world-weary political journalist picks up the story of a woman’s search for her son, who was taken away from her decades ago after she became pregnant and was forced to live in an Irish laundry.

 Some Mother’s Son